matijapiskorec/archlinux-usb/README.md

 `firefox` - a web browser
 `thunderbird` - email client, retrieves email from several accounts for which master password is needed

+Run from terminal:
+Search titles of notes and open them in vim: `note` Search titles of Arch notes and open them in vim: `arch` Search titles of articles and open them in Zathura: `article` Search titles of books and open them in Zathura: `book` Search within all notes and open them in vim on corresponding line: `search note` Search within all Arch notes and open them in vim on corresponding line: `search arch` Search titles of dotfiles and open them in vim: `dot`